dreadnip/dgmap-linux/README.md

 #!/bin/bash
 python /path/to/the/script/dgmap/dgmap.py
 ```
 Once launched, drag it to where you want it.

-Inside the dungeon, press M and the overlay will pick up the map once it opens.
+Inside the dungeon, press M and the overlay will pick up the map after it opens.